Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 *Meteor-M N°2-2 HRPT*

 - Meteor-M N°2-2 has recently inexplicably stopped broadcasting imagery in the L and X bands, with the last known successful reception being on the 24th of July 2024.
 The C band telemetry broadcast has been received since then, showing the satellite is still in orbit, but no other emissions have been detected.
-Roscosmos hasn't released a statement yet, Lego11 has suggested this might be because the satellite is undergoing in-flight testing, but this has not been confirmed.
+Roscosmos hasn't released a statement yet, Lego11 has suggested this might be because the satellite is undergoing in-flight testing which can take up to a year, but this has not been confirmed.
 UsRadioGuy presumes the satellite to have failed:

-> *"HRPT was transmitting up until July 2024, however that has since stopped.
+ *"HRPT was transmitting up until July 2024, however that has since stopped.
 VNIIEM (the Russian State Corp that built the satellite) has since stopped supporting logistics for M2-2 HRPT, it is presumed that the system has failed.*" [source](https://usradioguy.com/meteor-satellite/#status)